 Our LLAS-101 Introduction to Latina/o and Latin American Studies course fulfills a Social/Behavioral requirement for the NEIU General Education Program.

 The Latina/o and Latin American Studies program sponsors events that promote its mission and enrich the University community.
-We often co-sponsor events with other campus programs that share our values and mission.
+We often co-sponsor events with other University programs that share our values and mission.

 5 hours agoNortheastern Illinois University’s new tenure-track faculty members were introduced at the Board of Trustees meeting on Sept.
 20. “It is a pleasure to welcome these 13…